Funekyo/Ujiki/README.md

 I treat AI not as a shortcut but as a lens, testing how it can support human understanding, poetic presence, and creative work.

+AI-generated responses are compared with human references to observe convergence and divergence, merging output into poetry that resonate with the Dharma.

-In addition to poetic musings, the scope includes translation variants, linguistic analysis and structured data output.
+In addition to poetic musings, the scope includes linguistic analysis, translation choices, and structured data output.
+You will als find meta-articles exploring Dōgen’s thought, Zen Buddhism, and translation practice.

-Applications include reference material, learning tools and automation frameworks such as spreadsheets, flashcards, or code.
+Applications include reference material, learning tools, and automation frameworks such as spreadsheets, flashcards, or code.

 Each poem becomes a site of failure, recursion, and presence.

 ---

-## format
+## 📄 format

 Each entry includes:

-- The original chinese
+- The original Chinese
-- A metric english offering in rhyme: not definitive, but momentary
+- A metrical English offering in rhyme: not definitive, but momentary
 - A glossary of all characters & compounds
 - Variant renderings via language models
 - Deviances from contemporary translations
 - Notes on ambiguity and poetics

-## documentation
+## 📚 documentation

-Additional documentation includes:
+- [Uji](link) — a temporal definition and breakdown of Dōgen’s concept of being-time, its uses in the fascicle, and its relevance to poetic interpretation
+- [Dōgen & His Work](link) — a brief overview of Dōgen’s context, language use, and poetic fragments across his writings
+- [Basics of Zen Buddhism](link) — essential terms, concepts, and doctrinal background relevant to Dōgen’s verse and its reading
 - [Methodology](link) — AI toolchain, prompt design, and workflow
 - [AI & Ethics](link) — notes on responsible use, model framing, and epistemic boundaries

 ---

-## license
+## ⚖️ license

 All content is licensed under
 **Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 International (CC BY-NC-ND 4.0)**